LAK132/lisk/README.md

                                 lisk::number num)
 {
   // We can safely return shared_ptrs to any type we like.
 They must be stored
   // in a lisk::atom.
-Lisk makes use of C++'s RTTI to make sure your don't do
+Lisk makes use of C++'s RTTI to make sure you don't do
   // any invalid type conversions. return lisk::atom(std::make_shared<my_type>(num));
 }